-Written by Ryan on Tuesday the 9th of May 2017.
+Written by Active Minds on Tuesday the 9th of May 2017.

 If you or a loved one are diagnosed with dementia, it can be an incredibly daunting and lonely experience as you start to come to terms with the diagnosis and how it will affect your life.
 But you don’t have to go through it alone, there are organisations out there to help you understand your diagnosis, and support you and your loved ones on your dementia journey.